 Helping to preserve over 780 miles of coastline, 284,000 hectares of land, priceless works of art, animal habitats and even heritage pubs, the National Trust is a conservation charity.
 It was founded in 1895 by individuals seeking to protect our nation’s heritage and open spaces.
 Set up as a preservation society, it purchases land and properties through charitable funding and acts as a guardian to land bequeathed to it, land which due to government agreements can never be sold on.
 The National Trust looks after special places throughout England, Wales and Northern Ireland forever, for everyone.

-The trust whilst a conservation charity always welcome public access to survive and grow.
+The trust, whilst a conservation charity, always welcomes public access to survive and grow.
 Many of the older properties have significant upkeep meaning they rely on the support of members, donors and volunteers.
 Whilst The National Trust have commercialised by charging high prices on food and drink (you can save by packing your own and using reusable stasher bags in th UK), and steep parking prices to those not members, they are still a charity, which is something to consider when looking at access options listed in this article.

 What are the Discounts on National Trust Memberships and National Trust Membership Offers?